haacked/haacked.com/_posts/2014-11-23-unwrap-mef-exception.markdown

 Even if that strategy is incomplete, the code should be safe because if it can't find the root cause exception, it'll just return the original exception, so you're no worse off than before.

-Here's an example of our log file with this code in place.
+Here's an example of our log file with this code in place, emphasis mine.

-> System.InvalidOperationException: haha
+> __System.InvalidOperationException: haha
-   at GitHub.Api.ApiClient.Throw() in c:\dev\Windows\GitHub.Core\Api\ApiClient.cs:line 57
+   at GitHub.Api.ApiClient.Throw() in c:\dev\Windows\GitHub.Core\Api\ApiClient.cs:line 57__
    at GitHub.Api.ApiClient..ctor(HostAddress hostAddress, IObservableGitHubClient gitHubClient, Func`2 twoFactorChallengeHandler) in c:\dev\Windows\GitHub.Core\Api\ApiClient.cs:line 52
-   at GitHub.Api.ApiClientFactory.Create(HostAddress hostAddress) in c:\dev\Windows\GitHub\Api\ApiClientFactory.cs:line 38
+   at GitHub.Api.ApiClientFactory.Create(HostAddress hostAddress) in...
-   at GitHub.Models.RepositoryHostFactory.Create(HostAddress hostAddress) in c:\dev\Windows\GitHub\Models\RepositoryHostFactory.cs:line 42
-   at GitHub.Models.RepositoryHosts..ctor(IRepositoryHostFactory repositoryHostFactory, IEnterpriseProbe enterpriseProbe, IHttpsCertificateProbe certificateProbe, ISharedCache sharedCache, IUserSettingsModel settings, ILoginCache loginCache) in c:\dev\Windows\GitHub\Models\RepositoryHosts.cs:line 51

 Now I can see the actual stack trace.
 In cases where an exception in the constructor is the cause, I really don't care about all the composition errors.
 This is what I really want to see.
 Hope you find this useful.